-VPN usage is growing in the online world, so there are so many different types of VPNs on the market right now.
-Several high-quality VPNs are on the market, each excelling in different fields owing to unique features.
+VPN usage is growing in the online world, so many different types of VPNs are on the market.
+As a result, several high-quality VPNs are on the market, each excelling in different fields owing to unique features.

 The following are the best VPNs in the market: